JoinCODED/EP-Dart/02_Dart_Basics/07_Converting_Variabels.md

 double.parse("hello");
 ```

-If it can be converted to a double dart will do that for us, and if it's not like the case above the output will be nothing.
+If it can be converted to a double dart will do that for us, and if it's not, like the case above the output will be nothing.

 ```dart
 double.parse("hello"); // outputs nothing